Alternative for Germany: Russia and the United States

 In August 2023 a journalist investigation was published by The Insider, describing how money was funnelled from Moscow to AfD politicians who initiated a constitutional complaint in Germany against the supplies of weapons for Ukraine.
 The AfD supported peace negotiations on the Russo-Ukrainian War with the participation of Russia.

-In October 2025 Georg Maier, Interior Minister of Thuringia raised concerns that the AfD might be using Parliamentary inquiries to obtain information on Critical infrastructure on behalf of the Kremlin.
-This includes detailed requests on Transport and Digital infrastructure, as well as Water and Energy supply, Military capabilities, weak points and Logistics.
-These claims have been supported by other politicians such as Sonja Eichwede, deputy chair of the SPD parliamentary group who called the AfD a "dangerous role in Putins geopolitical power game" and Thomas Röwekamp, Chair of the Defence Council of the Bundestag who warned of "critical information about the Bundeswehr and the Federal Ministry of Defencebeing obtained."
-The AfD has dismissed these claims with Björn Höcke, Head of the AfD Thuringia calling them "defamation" and Markus Frohnmaier, MdB for the AfD accusing the other parties of creating a "staged outrage".
+In October 2025 Georg Maier, the Interior Minister of Thuringia, raised concerns that the AfD might be using parliamentary inquiries to obtain information on critical infrastructure on behalf of the Kremlin.
+This includes detailed requests on transport and digital infrastructure, as well as water and energy supply, military capabilities, weak points and logistics.
+These claims have been supported by other politicians such as Sonja Eichwede, deputy chair of the SPD parliamentary group who called the AfD a "dangerous role in Putin's geopolitical power game" and Thomas Röwekamp, chair of the Defence Council of the Bundestag who warned of "critical information about the Bundeswehr and the Federal Ministry of Defence being obtained."
+The AfD has dismissed these claims with Björn Höcke, head of the AfD Thuringia calling them "defamation" and Markus Frohnmaier, MdB for the AfD, accusing the other parties of creating a "staged outrage".

+In March 2026, in the midst of the United States' war with Iran, AfD MP Stefan Möller stated in a meeting of Bundestag members that there were "two hearts in [AfD's] chest" about Donald Trump, as "On the one hand", Trump "is pursuing a political approach that is in line with [AfD's] on many issues, and which also acts as a kind of protective force against attacks on the AfD as an opposition party", but on the other, Trump "is taking this very aggressive geostrategic course in foreign policy, which is not in line with [AfD's] ideas".